Gregory Spatz

 Gregory Spatz (born 1964) is an American author and musician based in the state of Washington.
 He is most known for writing the novel Inukshuk and for Half as Happy, a collection of short stories.
 He is a teacher at Eastern Washington University and tours with John Reischman and The Jaybirds, a bluegrass band.

 Spatz has published short stories in the New England Review, Glimmer Train, Epoch, The Kenyon Review, The New Yorker and in other literary journals.
 In 2003, Spatz won the Washington State Book Award for Wonderful Tricks and he was the recipient of the 2012 NEA Literature Fellowship.
 He has also won numerous grants from the Washington State Artist Trust.

 Early life and education

 Spatz was born in New York City and spent his youth in New England, mostly in the Berkshires.
 His grandparents owned a farm close to Connecticut and had a subscription at Tanglewood, the Boston Symphony Orchestra's summer headquarters.
 They took him there often, and one day Spatz asked for violin lessons.
 He started playing violin at the age of five.

-He completed his BA from Haverford College in 1986 and earned an MA from the University of New Hampshire in 1990.
-In 1994, earned an MFA from the University of Iowa, Iowa Writers' Workshop.
+He completed his BA at Haverford College in 1986 and an MA at the University of New Hampshire in 1990.
+In 1994, an MFA followed from the University of Iowa, Iowa Writers' Workshop.